HaoqinHong/haoqinhong-academic.github.io/_pages/about.md

   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=haoqinhong&layout=compact&hide=html,scss,css,shell,makefile" width="35%" />
 </div>

+# 📖 Educations
+- *2025.09 - 2028.06 (now)*, University of Science and Technology of China (USTC), Academic Master in Intelligence Science and Technology, School of Artificial Intelligence and Data Science.
+- *2021.09 - 2025.06*, Southwest University (SWU), Bachelor of Engineering in Computer Science and Technology, Yuan-Longping Class, Hanhong Honors College.

 # 🔥 News
 - *2024.9*: &nbsp; 🎉 I have been admitted to the USTC to pursue a M.Phil in Intelligent Science and Technology.